diluo28/diluo.github.io/_pages/about.md

 ## Research Interest:

 I am working on research in the intersection of quantum many-body physic, quantum information science, and artificial intelligence.
-I have been developing quantum algorithms and machine learning approaches for fundamental physics, quantum materials, and quantum information science.
+I have been developing machine learning approaches and quantum algorithms and for fundamental physics, quantum materials, and quantum information science.
 I am interested in understanding nature from the perspectives of information and computation as well as developing intelligence inspired by ideas from nature.

-## Publications: